Avoiding teacher stress comes from making little changes in your daily routine.

 By cutting down on the time I spend on activities such as meal preparation and lesson planning makes it easier not only to find the time to sleep but better relax my brain for sleeping.
 Without worrying about what we are going to eat or what I am going to teach, I can fall asleep much easier.
 I also make a conscious effort to get off my smartphone and cut off all outside communication by 8:00pm.
 The amount of sleep I get directly impacts how stressed I am and how well I handle challenges at school and at home!

 The time between October and April is not the time to organize your teaching space or teaching materials – this is the time you want to have procedures and plans already in place.
 August and September are the prime months to begin organizing your teaching.

 Long-range lesson planning is one of my greatest passions as a teacher and it is especially helpful during the busier times of the year.
 During the summer, I map out which concepts I am going to teach for the entire year and then organize my lesson plan accordingly.
 Some of my favorite lessons to include at the beginning of the year (especially for older children) are review and practice activities for rhythm and pitch letter names.
 This gives everyone a chance to review some of the foundational concepts from the previous year and gives them a solid foundation for the new material ahead.

 What is the secret to avoiding teacher stress?
 Be wise about your planning both at work and at home!
 Use your experience to build not only knowledge but also tricks to avoid teacher stress and stay happy in the progession.

-If you need more tips to organize your time and avoid teacher stress, see these helpful articles below:
+Need more tips to organize your time and avoid teacher stress?
+See other helpful articles below: